iPlumb3r/Th3Sr1b3Pr0j3ct/1_Semantic/SemanticModel/ReadMe.md

 Contextualization
 -
-Previous meaning can be completed by using 3 kind of context for each relation
+Previous meaning can be completed by using 3 kinds of context for each relation
-* Language
+* Language : using differents languages can be used as a strengh in order to target the rigth meaning
-* Preference
+* Preference : using differents levels of preference can be used for specifying a precise meaning
-* Knowledge Domain
+* Knowledge Domain : specifying a given knowledge domain can provide a strong meaning convergence

 Conceptual Model v2